Starting a business isn’t cheap.

 Seasoned small business owners might have a network of financiers, but for up-and-coming entrepreneurs, securing funding before you’ve had a chance to prove yourself can be tricky.

-Every new business can do with a bit more cash, but the application process for small business grants involves more than putting your name on a list and waiting for a deposit.
+Every new business can do with a bit more cash, but the grant application process for small business grants involves more than putting your name on a list and waiting for a deposit.
 Not every grant is right for every business, and understanding how grant-issuing organizations evaluate applicants is crucial to securing the financial assistance you need.

 If you plan on investing the time and energy into applying to a small business grant program, it’s important to understand the options available and pick the grant that’s right for your business.